 - 1/2 cup chopped pecans, optional

-In a large mixing bowl, combine flour, sugar, baking soda, and salt; set aside.
+- In a large mixing bowl, combine flour, granulated sugar, baking soda, and salt; set aside.

-In a medium saucepan combine 1 cup butter, 1/3 cup cocoa, and 1 cup of water.
+- In a medium saucepan combine 1 cup of butter, 1/3 cup cocoa, and 1 cup of water.
 Bring mixture to a boil, stirring constantly.
 Remove from heat.